luigiminardim/storybook-addon-globals-controls/README.md

 ## Contribute

-Contribute to this addon by forking the `develop` branch and sending pull requests, you can also start an issue in the repo for help or to request new features.
+Contribute to this addon by forking the `main` branch and sending pull requests, you can also start an issue in the repo for help or to request new features.